-- The supplier must make the code of conduct known in all relevant parts of its organisation.
+- The supplier must make the code of conduct known in all relevant parts of its organization.

-- The supplier must obtain Artisti Profil AS’s consent prior to outsourcing production or parts of production to a sub-supplier/contractor, if this has not been agreed in advance.
+- The supplier must obtain Artisti Profil AS’ consent prior to outsourcing production or parts of production to a sub-supplier/contractor if this has not been agreed in advance.